coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 The behavior of a corrupted program is no longer predictable.
 It is clear with this definition that a corrupted program is dangerous, and the rise of security incidents made the danger of such programs very visible.
-For instance, consider the C++ code
+For instance, consider the C code

 ```c
 assert(i >= 0); // always true